About

 It was live television.
 Millions tuned in on the edge of their seats eager to see what could—or inevitably would—happen live, especially when Paar dipped into his collection of regulars whose guest appearances always brought out the best in him.

+His favorite guest?
 Character actor, pianist, and wild card

 OSCAR LEVANT